Service Learning

 We have been hosting neighborhood barbecues with activities for children and resources for adults.
 Students of all ages and families are welcome to volunteer in this grassroots, community endeavor.

--Calysta Phillips, Service Learning + Community Connections Coordinator
+-Calysta Phillips, Former Service Learning + Community Connections Coordinator